Topic: Depression Treatment (Adult)

 - In order to be included: Program must specifically target depression as a goal

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines depression-related outcomes, such changes in symptom levels, behaviors, and/or functioning
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines depression-related outcomes, such changes in symptom levels, behaviors, and/or functioning

 Programs in this Topic Area